jonathan-chin/mec-cs/2023-summer/slides/04-css-classes-ids.md

 # TTP Web Development Bootcamp Summer 2023
-## 04 - Intro to CSS and class and id Atributes
+## 04 - Intro to CSS and class and id Attributes

 ---

 # Review
 Type into chat 1 thing you learned during our last class

+- how to implement music
+- how to add color
+- how to add emojis
+  - eg: `&#12345;`
+- how to add color to a dropdown
+- how to format text (headings, emphasis, etc)
+- how to do multiselect
+- relative and absolute urls, servers

 ---

 # CSS

+- Cascading Style Sheets
 - control how tags look and feel on the page
   - eg: color, size, shape, placement, opacity, etc
 - made specifically to work with HTML; CSS code by itself is useless